-The Trailblazer: Col. Charles Young
+The Life and Legacy of Col. Charles Young

 Charles Young was the most highly decorated African-American military officer of his time, the first black U.S. National Park superintendent and a professor at Ohio’s Wilberforce University.
-His life of service and leadership inspired generations to follow.

 On June 6, 1918, Charles Young mounted his horse and began riding from his home in Wilberforce, Ohio, to Washington, D.C.
 As the United States Army’s first African-American colonel, the 54-year-old’s trek was to argue his point regarding a controversial decision that forced the military hero into medical retirement during World War I.